Scalextrix/SolarCoin-Raspberry-Pi-Node/GUI-Create-Raspberry-Pi-Node.md

 1 - THIS GUIDE WORKS ON RASPBIAN STRETCH, DOWNLOADS AVAILABLE FROM https://downloads.raspberrypi.org/

 You will need to be able to open the command line Terminal either using a screen on the HDMI port with a keyboard and mouse, or via SSH.
-The guide will compile a version of SolarCoin that can only be controlled via the command line.
+The guide will compile a version of SolarCoin that has a GUI interface via desktop environment.

 For instructions on how to flash an SD card: https://www.raspberrypi.org/documentation/installation/installing-images/